detroiki/kanta_lab/code/src/minimal/README.md

 ### Writing
 1. Writes a row count report about the total number of lines, as well as the number of
       - Usable rows written to the output file
-      - The number of duplicate rows previously encountered
+      - The number of duplicate rows encountered in this file
       - The number of rows with missing data
       - The number of rows with bad measurement status
       - The number of rows with not-official hetus.